 3. Bring the following required items to the registration venue:

-If you have difficulty to submit all the above documents on the day of registration, please contact your NTU exchange coordinator to schedule a make-up registration.
+If you have difficulty attending or submitting all the above documents on the day of registration, please contact your NTU exchange coordinator to schedule a make-up registration.

 Extend or Shorten Your Exchange Period